customcrud/terraform-provider-customcrud/README.md

 }
 ```

 The `id` field is required in the output of the create script and will be used to track the resource.
 The output from scripts will be stored in the resource's `output` attribute and can be referenced in other resources.
+Any keys in the output which match the input will be synced up, so changes to the resource will only be detected if you are explicitly setting input for it.

 ## Development